 How High Can Bitcoin Go?

 Presumably, this question will typically be about bitcoin’s price and how high it might go in the future.
 Future price is impossible to estimate with any degree of certainty.
-You should assume that anyone making future bitcoin price predictions uses their own bias and speculation.
-If faith and belief in bitcoin continue to grow, and more users begin adopting and using bitcoin, price is likely to follow along by increasing as well.
+It would be best to assume that anyone making future bitcoin price predictions uses their own bias and speculation.
+Nevertheless, if faith and belief in bitcoin continue to grow and more users begin adopting and using bitcoin, the price is likely to follow along by increasing as well.

-As bitcoin is limited both in emissions as it is mined and a known cap on the total supply of 21 million, there’s only so much to go around.
+As bitcoin is limited in emissions as it is mined and due to a known cap on the total supply of 21 million, there’s only so much to go around.
 It’s fair to assume that with increased adoption, price should follow; anything much beyond this is pure speculation.

 When Should I Sell My Bitcoin?

 If you are worried about the right time to sell your bitcoin, perhaps you have invested more in bitcoin than you are comfortable with; if this is the case, consider reducing your exposure to bitcoin or crypto in general.
 It’s also worth considering that you can always sell part of your bitcoin.
-You don’t have to sell all of it when reducing the amount of bitcoin you have.
+You don’t have to sell all of it when reducing your amount of bitcoin exposure.
 The right time to sell (if ever) is based on your aversion to risk.

 Is Now a Good Time to Buy Bitcoin?